mingzhoushen/mingzhoushen.github.io/Teaching.md

   - Exam preparation sessions.

 **Mathematics**
-In the summer of 2013, I taught mathematics to middle school students, ages 13 to 15, at Chun'an Middle School in China.
-Lacking access to modern teaching technology, I created case studies using public transportation schedules to help students calculate distances and travel times for their daily commutes.
-By plotting this data on graphs, students were able to visualize linear equations in a practical and relatable way, making abstract concepts more engaging and tangible.
-This experience ignited my passion for teaching.
+In the summer of 2013, I taught mathematics to middle school students at Chun’an Middle School in China.
+Using public transportation schedules as case studies, I helped students calculate distances and travel times, making linear equations more tangible through practical, relatable examples.
+This experience sparked my passion for teaching.